Want to sell with emails?

 Aside from email bounce rates, unsubscribes and spam complaints, ESPs use engagement as a measure to determine your sending reputation.
 If your emails are generally being opened and clicked on, this indicates that your emails are safe.
 As mentioned earlier, Firepush allows you to track engagement stats within your email campaigns so you can see how well they are performing.

-To reduce the risk of your email being filtered as spam, and to make sure your content is as engaging as possible, make sure you do the following for each and every marketing campaign you send:
+To reduce the risk of your email marketing campaigns being filtered as spam, and to make sure your content is as engaging as possible, make sure you do the following for each and every marketing campaign you send:

 - Add personalization - use your subscribers’ first names and send content that they will find relevant or useful.
 Look at past purchases to see what individual customers have purchased and create segments for your database to help you carry out better targeting.